Entrecasteaux

 Entrecasteaux (/fr/; Entrecastèus) is a commune in the Var department in Provence-Alpes-Côte d'Azur region in Southeastern France.
-In 2019, it had a population of 1,118.
+As of 2023, the population of the commune was 1,118.

 It is noted for its public square designed by Le Nôtre, as well as its 17th-century château, restored by Scottish artist Ian MacGarvie-Munn.

 Geography

 Climate

 Entrecasteaux has a hot-summer Mediterranean climate (Köppen climate classification Csa).
 The average annual temperature in Entrecasteaux is 14.9 C. The average annual rainfall is 804.5 mm with November as the wettest month.
-The temperatures are highest on average in July, at around 24.2 C, and lowest in January, at around 6.9 C. The highest temperature ever recorded in Entrecasteaux was 41.5 C on 5 August 2017; the coldest temperature ever recorded was -10.0 C on yy February 2012.
+The temperatures are highest on average in July, at around 24.2 C, and lowest in January, at around 6.9 C. The highest temperature ever recorded in Entrecasteaux was 43.9 C on 7 July 1982; the coldest temperature ever recorded was -10.0 C on yy February 2012.